-The Henderson-Hasselbalch (H-H) equation illustrates the incredibly important role of the bicarbonate buffer system comprised of the partial pressure of carbon dioxide (PaCO2, primarily regulated by the lungs) and bicarbonate (HCO3-, primarily regulated by the kidneys).
-It represents the largest buffer system in the extracellular space.
+The Henderson-Hasselbalch (H-H) equation illustrates the incredibly important role of the bicarbonate buffer system comprised of the partial pressure of carbon dioxide (PaCO2, primarily regulated by the lungs) and bicarbonate (HCO3–, primarily regulated by the kidneys).
+It represents the most extensive buffer system in the extracellular space.

 Remember that the pH and pCO2 are directly measured on an arterial blood gas (ABG), but the bicarbonate value on that same ABG is CALCULATED using the H-H equation.
 You’d need a BMP or CMP to obtain a directly measured bicarbonate value.